hostmobility/host-insight-client/README.md

-# Client
+# Ada-client

-This application implements a grpc client with interrupt-driven async monitors for reading events on digital-in and/or CAN frames on a GNU/Linux system and then transmitting them securely (TLS) to a grpc server.
+This application implements a gRPC client with interrupt-driven async monitors for reading events on digital-in and/or CAN frames on a GNU/Linux system and then transmitting them securely (TLS) to a gRPC server.
 CAN frames are decoded using a DBC file and sent in a human-readable format.

 In addition, the following data is sent:

-- GPS location (at boot)
 - heartbeat containing a status code (at some regular interval)

-All requests contain the client ID in the header.
+All requests include the client ID in the header.

 The following responses can be handled: